TidalLabs/Slacker/README.md

 There are literally no other features right now.
 There are no colors.
 There are no options.
 There are no "unread" counts.
 There are no unit tests.
-There's only one class and the rest of the code is procedural.
+There's only one file and no build system.
 We can fix these things over time if you like.

 Contributing
 ------------